spietras/pytemplate/README.md

 jupyter lab
 ```

-The developed package is installed in the environment so we can import it in the notebooks as any other package.
+The developed package is installed in the environment, so we can import it in the notebooks as any other package.